CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. On the **Run Command Script** page, enter the following commands **(1)** and select **Run (2)** to increase the **CPU utilization** within the target operating system.

-   >**Note**: Copy the script to Notepad first and then paste it into the script window before executing the script.
+   >**Note:** Copy the script to Notepad first and then paste it into the script window before executing the script.

       ```powershell
       $vCpuCount = Get-WmiObject Win32_Processor | Select-Object -ExpandProperty NumberOfLogicalProcessors